cupy/cupy/docs/source/contribution.rst

 The reviewing process starts after the check passes.

 The CuPy is designed based on NumPy's API design.
 CuPy's source code and documents contain the original NumPy ones.
-The document should be careful the following:
+Please note the followings when writing the document.
-* For documents which have significant overlap with those of NumPy, it is better to add some remarks that the document is actually copied (and modified in a case).
-It is better to just explain the functionality in a short paragraph and refers to the corresponding NumPy function so that users can read the detailed document, but if it is difficult, it is ok to include a complete copy of the document with such a remark.
+* In order to identify overlapping parts, it is preferable to add some remarks that this document is just copied or altered from the original one.
+It is also preferable to briefly explain the specification of the function in a short paragraph, and refer to the corresponding function in NumPy so that users can read the detailed document.
+However, it is possible to include a complete copy of the document with such a remark if users cannot summarize in such a way.
-* If the CuPy function only implements a limited amount of features of the original NumPy function, it should be clearly noted in the document, and the document itself should only cover the detailed explanation of what is actually implemented in CuPy.
+* If a function in CuPy only implements a limited amount of features in the original one, users should explicitly describe only what is implemented in the document.

 Testing Guidelines